olgunozoktas/adminlte_v3/tutorials/tutorial1.md

 Step 6:

-Create a layout in resources/views/layouts called master.blade.php (name is does not important)
+Create a layout in resources/views/layouts called master.blade.php (name is not important - but we will use master in this application)

 Step 7: